 Huaraz, Perú is a quaint little town about 6-8 hours away from Lima by car.
 It sits just a little over 3,000 meters (10,000 feet) above sea level.
 Huaraz is famous in travel circles as a great place to go if you’re really into hiking and outdoor activities.
-Perhaps the most famous day trip from Huaraz is a day trip to Laguna 69.
+Perhaps the most famous thing to do in Huaraz is a day trip to Laguna 69.

 Laguna 69 is a small lagoon about 3 hours outside of Huaraz that has become hugely popular on Instagram.